linuxkay/OpenCAMviaSSHProxy/README.md

 ![FireFoxsocksProxySettings](https://raw.githubusercontent.com/wiki/linuxkay/OpenCAMviaSSHProxy/images/socksproxy.jpeg)

-Edit run_can_via_ssh_proxy.py
+Edit `run_can_via_ssh_proxy.py`

-If you changed name of Host in .ssh/config then change line 4 to proxy-yogurt to whatever the name you name it on .ssh/config Host.
+If you changed name of Host in `~/.ssh/config` then change line 4 to proxy-yogurt to whatever the name you name it on `~/.ssh/config` Host.

-Edit line 5 firefox -P "Profile you named in Firefox  profileManager"
+Edit line 5 `firefox -P "Profile you named in Firefox  profileManager"`

 ## Contribution